Sparkassen ATP Challenger

-The Internazionali Tennis Val Gardena Südtirol (previously known as the Sparkasse Challenger Val Gardena Südtirol), is a tennis tournament held in Ortisei, Italy since 1999.
+The Internazionali Tennis Val Gardena (known as the Sparkasse Val Gardena Südtirol), is a tennis tournament held in Ortisei, Italy since 1999.
 It is currently part of the ITF Women's Circuit and is played on indoor hardcourts.
 The event was previously a $100,000+H ITF Women's Circuit category from 2008 to 2009.
 The event was also part of the ATP Challenger Tour from 2010 until 2023.